 In small, intimate kickoff sale settings, you may want to have team members bring their laptops to facilitate brainstorming or to stream webinars you’ve sourced or prepared.
 At the very least, they should bring along some personal thoughts or notes around your kickoff meeting ideas to explore as a group.

 Attendees of larger events, meanwhile, should come equipped for mingling and Q&A sessions with pertinent insights or questions about the topics under discussion.
 You may also want to suggest (with proper permissions from guest speakers) that attendees come equipped with a recording app or device.

 According to Colleen Francis, sales strategist and author of Nonstop Sales Boom: Powerful Strategies to Drive Consistent Growth Year After Year, cohesion in sales helps build a sum that’s greater than its parts.
-Not only do cohesive sales teams work to eliminate ambiguity with open, cross-departmental communications, they celebrate their successes together.
+Not only do cohesive sales teams work to eliminate ambiguity with open, cross-departmental communications, they share solutions and celebrate their successes together.

 Here are a few points to keep in mind when exploring sales kickoff themes.